Argentina CV Writing Guide

 In Argentina, the Internet is increasing in importance as a medium to look for a job.
 However, you should be aware that an electronic CV does not look the same as a printed one.

 The recruitment process tends to be rather long, so check how long it will take to get a response.

-Most employers expecting to receive your CV together with a cover letter.
+Most employers expect to receive your CV together with a cover letter.

 Other Argentina CV Info

 If your Argentina cover letter and Argentina CV are ready, distribute them through the job search services like the Country Job Search or Job Search in Country to your prospective employers.
-When your Argentina job search have been successful apply for the Argentina visa with Argentina work permit and start preparing for the Argentina job interview.
+When your Argentina job search has been successful, apply for the Argentina visa with an Argentina work permit and start preparing for the Argentina job interview.